Teaching assistant jobs in Berkeley, CA - 2,684 jobs

 3. A City College of San Francisco Electronic Faculty Position Application completed in full and applied to this specific posting online.
 The statement "See Resume" is not acceptable.

-4. Three (3) current references - Names and contact information.
-The list of references must include current supervisors/employers, or other professionals, who have knowledge of the responsibilities/duties specific to this type of position.
+4. Three (3) current telephone references within one year of date of application.
+The list of reference must include current supervisors/employers, colleagues or other professionals who have knowledge of the responsibilities/duties specific to this type of position.

 5. Copies of transcripts verifying the degrees and majors as listed on applicant's CCSF Application Form; official transcripts and actual verification of work experience will be required at a later date.
 [NOTE: Degrees and majors must be posted on transcripts to be considered in the application process.
 Foreign degree(s) must be evaluated before an application can be processed.
 Foreign Degree Evaluation sources information is located on the left side margin.]